 Shareholding Pattern of Asian Paints

-- A constant increasing trend has been seen in the case of FII holding for the last few quarters with a shareholding of 17.24% in September 2019 to 21.13% in the recent quarter.
+- A constant increasing trend has been seen in the case of FII holding for the last few quarters (barring present quarter) with a shareholding of 19.45% in March 2022.

 - Public Holding has been more or less the same in Asian Paints of around 19-20%.